ostroproject/ostro-os/doc/architecture/system-and-security-architecture.rst

 Applications
 ============

-At the moment, applications are only supported when built into the image (“pre-installed applications”) installed on a device.
+Currently, applications are only supported when built into the image (“pre-installed applications”) installed on a device.
 Such applications can use the normal Yocto Project configuration tools for creating